 We generated two different test sets of graphs to test the performance of the algorithms presented in Section 3.
 The first set consists of randomly generated trees where every vertex has at most two children while the second set contains random trees where each vertex can have up to ten children.
-In both sets, the costs of each edge and the profit of each vertex is a random integer from the set $\{1, 2, ..., 10.000\}$.
-Both sets contain 100 trees for each number of vertices from 1,000 to 10.000 in steps of 500 vertices.
-The fixed costs for all problem instances was chosen as 1000 times the number of vertices in the graph.
-This produced solution that contained around 50% of all vertices for the graphs where each vertex has at most 10 children.
-For the graphs where each vertex has at most two children, the percentage was around 35%.
-To execute the three algorithms on the test sets as a documented and repeatable experiment and for analyzing the results, we used the tool set ExpLab [11].
+In both sets, the cost of each edge and the profit of each vertex is a random integer from the set $\{1, 2, \ldots, 10, 000\}$.
+Both sets contain 100 trees for each number of vertices from 1,000 to 10,000 in steps of 500 vertices.
+The fixed costs for all problem instances has been chosen as 1,000 times the number of vertices in the graph.
+This produces solutions containing around 50% of all vertices for the graphs where each vertex has at most 10 children.
+For the graphs where each vertex has at most two children, the percentage is around 35%.
+To execute the three algorithms on the test sets as a documented and repeatable experiment and for analyzing the results, we used the tool set ExpLab [9].